TooTallNate/ansi.js/README.md

 cursor.red()        // Set font color to red
-      .bg.blue()    // Set background color to blue .write('Hello World!') // Write 'Hello World!' to stdout .reset()      // Reset before writing the \n, to avoid Terminal glitches .write('\n')  // And a final \n to wrap things up
+      .bg.blue()    // Set background color to blue .write('Hello World!') // Write 'Hello World!' to stdout .reset()      // When a bg color is set, call reset() before
+                    //   writing the trailing \n, to avoid Terminal glitches .write('\n')  // And a final \n to wrap things up

 // Rendering modes are persistent: